 With Later (formerly Latergramme), you can schedule up to 30 posts per month for free with the mobile app or through the web browser.
 The big selling point of Later is that it lets you bulk upload and store images, while most other solutions pull directly from your camera roll or require you to upload the image when you post.

-It also allows you to search and repost through the app, as well as schedule tweets—convenient if you'll be sharing the same images to Twitter.
+It also allows you to search and repost through the app, as well as schedule tweets, Facebook posts, and Pinterest pins—convenient if you'll be sharing the same images across platforms.

-You can also upgrade to one of their premium plans to schedule and manage more posts accross multiple accounts, schedule videos, and add additional users.
+You can also upgrade to one of their premium plans to schedule and manage more posts across multiple accounts, schedule videos, add additional users, and more.
 Prices range from $9/month to $49/month, depending on your needs.

 For those of you that aren’t familiar, Buffer is a social media marketing tool that allows you to easily schedule social posts.
 It tracks analytics, helps you plan a schedule so your posts hit your target demographic at key times, and best of all, it integrates with Twitter, Facebook, LinkedIn, and Google+ as well as Instagram.